gmac/schema-stitching-handbook/type-merging-nullables/README.md

 # --> [null]
 ```

-From a pure service-oriented architecture perspective, this result makes more sense because the Reviews service abstains from opinion on unknown IDs; it neither legitimizes with result, nor delegitimizes with error.
-The only requirement for this to work is that the `reviews:[Review]` association must be nullable because a value may not always be returned.
-The `upc:ID!` field may still be not-null because it's part of the merged type's selectionSet (see gateway setup in `index.js`), and therefore will always be collected from other services.
+From a pure service-oriented architecture perspective, this result makes a lot more sense because the Reviews service abstains from opinion on unknown IDs; it neither legitimizes them with a result, nor delegitimizes them with an error.
+The only caveat for this to work is that the `reviews:[Review]` association must be nullable because a value may not always be returned.
+The `upc:ID!` field may still be not-null because it is part of the Product type `selectionSet` (in `index.js`), and therefore will always be collected from other services.

 ### Which approach is correct?